textileio/papers/draft.md

 has possession of the Log's Identity, Read, and Follow Keys.
 All of these keys are needed to compose Events.
 At this point, the Thread only exists on the Writer's machine.
-Whether for collaboration, reading, or following, the process of sharing a Thread with other Peers starts by authoring a special Event called an *Invite*, which contains a set of keys from all of the Thread's Logs, called a *Key Set*.
+Whether for collaboration, reading, or replicating, the process of sharing a Thread with other Peers starts by authoring a special Event called an *Invite*, which contains a set of keys from all of the Thread's Logs, called a *Key Set*.